JollyShmo/Python-Keyboard-Piano/README.md

 - Use the computer keyboard to play the piano keys.
 The mapping of keys to notes is defined in the code.
 - Use the left and right arrow keys to navigate through the instrument selection menu.
 - Click and drag the slider to choose the desired MIDI instrument.
-- Press the Q key to quit the application.

 ## License